jamii/imp/diary.md

 Ignoring the concat, *a* valid join tree for Yannakakis would be "letter ?l is addressed to ?n" -> "person ?p has first name ?fn" -> "person ?p has last name ?ln".
 The concat can't be applied until after the last join so the first join is an expensive and unnecessary product.

-Intuitively though, it seems that for every query there some be *some* sensible join tree.
+Intuitively though, it seems that for every query there should be *some* sensible join tree.
 I'm currently trying to figure out if there is a way to bound the costs of a given tree containing primitives.
 Then the compiler could just generate every valid tree and choose the tree with the lowest bounds.

 Today I'm rereading http://arxiv.org/pdf/1508.07532.pdf and http://arxiv.org/pdf/1508.01239.pdf, both of which calculate bounds for related problems.
 Hopefully something in there will inspire me.
 I've been stalled on this for a week or so, so I would be happy to find a crude solution for now and come back to it later.